 It’s the theme that Professor John Britton, director of the UK Centre for Tobacco & Alcohol Studies at the University of Nottingham, continued when he was interviewed by the BBC’s Science Focus magazine [source].

-When asked about the potential for nicotine to damage the cardiovascular system, he responded: “No…If you look at the general physiological profile of effects of nicotine on the body, it’s on a par with caffeine.
+When asked about the potential for nicotine to damage the cardiovascular system, he responded: “No…If you look at the general physiological profile of the effects of nicotine on the body, it’s on a par with caffeine.
 So, you have maybe 80 per cent of the British population being addicted to caffeine.
 I’ve had discussions with people telling me how electronic cigarettes are harmful because they contain nicotine while drinking coffee.”

 Indeed, back in 2013 [source] Professor Britton said: “Nicotine itself is not a particularly hazardous drug.
 It’s something on a par with the effects you get from caffeine.
 If all the smokers in Britain stopped smoking cigarettes and started smoking e-cigarettes we would save 5 million deaths in people who are alive today.
 It’s a massive potential public health prize.”

 So, another arrow for the quiver if anybody ever asks you about the addictive quality of vaping.
+If you have any further questions about vaping or its safety please don’t hesitate to contact us and one of our team will spend some time explaining anything you are unsure of.